purr/auto-stop/README.md

 5. **Blacklist** domains get priority - they're never paused and don't appear in the popup

+### Desktop Media

+1. **Windows Service** (`main.py`) runs as a background process
+2. **WebSocket Server** listens on `ws://127.0.0.1:42089`
+3. **Extension** connects to the WebSocket automatically
+4. **Windows Media API** (`winsdk`) detects and controls desktop apps

+When browser media starts:
+- Extension notifies the Windows service
+- Service pauses all desktop media
+- Desktop media appears in the paused stack

+When desktop media starts:
+- Service notifies the extension
+- Extension pauses browser media
+- Desktop media shows in "Now Playing" with a 🖥️ icon

 ## 📁 Project Structure

 ```